 Here are some ideas of products you can sell as a Big-Ticket Product.
 If you don't wish to sell them, perhaps they can inspire you.

+Coaching

 The First Of The Products That Prove To Be A Profitable Big-Ticket Back-End Offer Is Coaching.
 This is more of a service rather than a product really, but it's a High-Ticket Offer, nevertheless.